skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 | Network Load Balancer | Layer 4 (network) - content of message not inspected |
 | Classic Load Balancer | Use for EC2 classic.
 Prefer other load balancer types |

+### Application load balancers

+- Smart routing
+- Lots of configuration options

+- Set up a target group
+- Add instances to target group
+- Create ALB
+- Add target group

+### Network load balancers

+- Have a fix IP address
+- High performance
+- Run at the connection level
+- Expensive

+### Classic load balancers

+- Can use some layer 7 specific features
+  - X Forward For
+  - Sticky sessions
+- Also configurable for layer 4
+- Cheapest

+---

+- X Forwarded For
+  - Allowed instances behind the load balancer to see the client IP in the request rather than the load balancer IP
+  - HTTP header

+- 504 error
+  - Means the application behind the load balancer has stopped responding

+- Instances behind a load balancer are always reported as:
+  - In Service - passing health checks and available to take traffic
+  - Out Of Service - can't take traffic

+- Sticky sessions
+  - Ensure that all requests from a client are forwarded to the  same instance
+  - Classic load balancers will route to the same instance
+  - Application load balancers will route to the same target group
+  - If traffic is not evenly distributed to instances behind load balancer try disabling sticky sessions

+- Cross zone load balancing
+  - Load balancer can only send traffic to instances in another AZ if cross zone load balancing enabled
+  - This applies even if they registered as targets for the load balancer

+- Path patterns
+  - Send traffic to target groups based on the URL
+  - Known as path based routing

 ## Auto Scaling